Librarika/manual/docs/getting-started.md

 ## Create New Library

-Both new to librarika and existing users can open a new library in Librarika platform.
+Both new to Librarika and existing users can open a new library in Librarika platform.
 If you are new to the platform, please proceed to the [new user](#new-user) section for a fresh start.

 For exiting users, please follow [existing user](#existing-user) section first before you start a new library.